splunk/splunk-cloud-auth-js/packages/cloud-auth-client/README.md

 npm install --save @splunkdev/cloud-auth-client
 ```

+## Migrating from @splunkdev/cloud-auth

+If your apps use the previous version of the library, **@splunkdev/cloud-auth**, you'll need to migrate your apps.
+For details, see the [Migration Guide](https://github.com/splunk/splunk-cloud-auth-js/blob/master/packages/cloud-auth-client/MIGRATION.md).

 ## Example

 The following example shows how to work with the `@splunkdev/cloud-auth-client` library.

 ### React web application

 This example demonstrates how to use the `@splunkdev/cloud-auth-client` library in a React web application.
-For an example that you can run, see [examples/cloud-auth-client-react-example](examples/cloud-auth-client-react-example).
+For an example that you can run, see [examples/cloud-auth-client-react-example](https://github.com/splunk/splunk-cloud-auth-js/blob/master/packages/cloud-auth-client/examples/cloud-auth-client-react-example).

 ```ts
 import {